 The association’s activities include:

-Welcoming the public at its two astronomical observatories : the Astronomy Tower of the Sorbonne in the 5th arrondissement of Paris, and the Camille Flammarion Observatory in Juvisy-sur-Orge (south of Paris) and the Bélesta observatory near Toulouse, in the south of France.
+Welcoming the public at its three astronomical observatories : the Astronomy Tower of the Sorbonne in the 5th arrondissement of Paris, the Camille Flammarion Observatory in Juvisy-sur-Orge (south of Paris) and the Bélesta observatory near Toulouse, in the south of France.

 Managing twelve specialized commissions in which both professional astronomers and amateurs participate: Astronautics, Comets, Cosmology, Double stars, History, Instruments, Meteors, meteorites and impacts, Planetary observations, Planetology, Radio astronomy, Sundials, and the Sun.

 Organising monthly conferences and lectures that feature prominent national and international experts in different fields.